- Bulletstorm is to First Person Shooters what Bayonetta is to third person beat-em-ups. Observe:

-- Morrigan's victory lines in the Capcom vs. Whatever series are practically intended to come off as this.
+- Morrigan's victory lines in the Capcom vs. series are practically intended to come off as this.

 - Marvel: Avengers Alliance has fun with this trope sometimes in the enemy attack and hero ability descriptions.
 For instance, Hercules' passive ability "Likes It Rough", where he gains stamina whenever he's attacked.